-- ‘Enabling Works’ contract awarded to deliver traffic and road changes as well as the relocation of underground utilities to prepare Parramatta for light rail construction will begin in late 2018.
-Construction will begin in late 2018.
+- ‘Enabling Works’ contract awarded to deliver traffic and road changes as well as the relocation of underground utilities to prepare Parramatta for light rail construction began in late 2018.

-- Two major contracts awarded to build and operate Stage 1 of the Parramatta Light Rail.
+- Two major contracts awarded to build and operate the Parramatta Light Rail.